rahlk/for-sheetal/Tutorials.md

 Those were the basics, now for the fun part.
 Get familiar with these libraries for interactive visualizations with JS.
   + Bootstrap: For reactive webpages
     - [Video tutorial](https://www.youtube.com/watch?v=gqOEoUR5RHg).
 Warning!
 This video covers a lot of material.
 I advice you pause and implement as you go.

 Ok these two are for Data Visualization.
 A bit advanced, but do learn some samples.
 They'll go a long way.
   + D3JS: A data visualizer -> https://d3js.org/
   + Interactive charts with Crossfilter -> http://square.github.io/crossfilter/

+Finally, since you now know Python.
+Check out [Flask](http://flask.pocoo.org/).
+Flask lets you combine HTML and JS with Python to create amazing webpages.
+With these tools, you can now create an entire framework front-to-back.
+    + This [tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) will teach you flask.
+It's long, but **very** useful!

+Putting it all together
+---

 ![](http://i.giphy.com/s0z685OFhWyuk.gif)

 This list goes on.
 I'll stop here for now.
 Call me when you get this far and I'll update this page.